 |Bali Expat and Local Community||https://www.facebook.com/groups/baliexpatcommunity2018/|

-If you want to produce more than 8 pages a month, you need to hire multiple SEO content writers
+If you want to produce more than eight pages a month, you need to hire multiple SEO content writers

-We have yet to meet a writer who can produce enough content for one project.
+We have yet to meet a writer who can create enough content for one project.

-Writer’s brains began to fry – especially if it’s about a subject they need to research.
+Writer’s brains began to fry, especially if they’re writing about a subject that they need to research relatively more.

 When your writer doesn’t deliver, they set you back.

-Now you need to source, evaluate and test another writer.
+You then need to source, evaluate, and test another writer.